 Diversions from Silver Canyon Ditch are utilized for irrigation of Parcels LAWS 90, 94, and 95.
-During operation, approximately 1/4 of the total flow remains in the ditch.
+During operation, approximately one-quarter of the total flow remains in the ditch.

-Diversions for irrigation from Silver Canyon Ditch for the Laws Parcels 90, 94 and 95 continued in 2010.
+Diversions for irrigation from Silver Canyon Ditch for the Laws Parcels 90, 94, and 95, continued in 2011.
 Periodic examinations were conducted along the ditch throughout the growing season.
 These examinations did not indicate any signs of vegetation stress.
-Photo points have been established along the ditch and were replicated during the 2010 growing season.
+Photo points have been established along the ditch and were replicated during the 2010 growing season and will be replicated during the 2015 growing season.